Meet Tim: How One Investor House Hacked a Duplex With No Prior Experience

 But for anyone looking to find a different path, house hacking comes with plenty of perks.
 For this story, I tracked down a bona fide house hacker and pried until he agreed to spill the proverbial beans on exactly how he did it.

-Tim Puffer is a 27-year-old insurance underwriter who lives in East Lansing, Michigan.
+At the time of the interview, Tim Puffer was a 27-year-old insurance underwriter living in East Lansing, Mich.
 He woke up one day sick and tired of paying for housing.

 So he did something about it.